N-Harish/N-Harish/README.md

 ## Hi there 👋
 ## I'm *Harish Natarajan*  An final year IT engineer graduate who is an ML/AI enthusiast.
 I've developed machine learning and deep learning wep apps using Flask and deployed them using Docker on Azure and Heroku cloud.
 I also code on Hackerrank where I have a five star in python and problem solving.
-Currently I'm working on machine learning on audio data.
+Currently I'm working on Career Advisor using AI.

 - 🔭 I’m currently working on **Machine Learning**, **Natural language processing** and **Deep Learning**
 - 🌱 I’m currently learning **Machine learning for Audio data**